grace-plugins/asset-pipeline/asset-pipeline-i18n/README.md

 Because `asset-pipeline` 2.x and 3.x introduced new APIs and aren't backward compatible, you must use the following versions of this plugin:

-i18n-asset-pipeline version | required for
+asset-pipeline-i18n version | required for
 ----------------------------|--------------
- 0.x                        | `asset-pipeline` up to version 1.9.9
- 1.x                        | `asset-pipeline` version 2.0.0 or higher
- 2.x                        | Grails 3.x
+ 6.3.x                      | Grace 2023.3.x

 ## Breaking update information 2.1.0